acidburn0zzz/zikula.org/README.md

 ModernBusinessTheme for Zikula

-based on 'Modern Business' by Iron Summit Media Strategies (http://startbootstrap.com/modern-business)
+based on [Modern Business](http://startbootstrap.com/modern-business) by Iron Summit Media Strategies.

 clone as `ModernBusinessTheme` (not as zikula.org) into `themes/Zikula/Theme/ModernBusinessTheme`